boondaas/Clock-Tower-Defense/README.md

 Each enemy drops 1 coin when it dies.

 To work, click on Duke on the tower. when the work cooldown ends, you get 1 coin.

-### Stats

-You can see your current stats in the top-left corner, as well as the current HP of the following enemy.
 ---

 ## Optimization Strategies